 On 14 April we invite the people of Canberra to come out and Picnic for Science!
-The proposed meeting place Regatta Point (this is yet to be confirmed) at 11am for a series of inspirational speeches.
+The proposed meeting place Regatta Point at 11am for a series of inspirational speeches.
 The speeches will be preceded by a Welcome to Country.

 After the speeches, we propose to walk across the bridge to Citizenship Place for a picnic and an interactive session with local scientists in an 'Ask a Scientist' forum.
-The march route and picnic location are yet to be confirmed but the proposed routes are all wheelchair accessible, have shade along the way, and are well under 1 km.
+The march route and picnic location are wheelchair accessible, have shade along the way, and are well under 1 km.
 Should you have accessibility requirements, please don't hesitate to contact our organising team at [email protected].

 So, bring a picnic blanket, water bottles, sunscreen and prepare to settle in for some science chat!